 - Provide links to outside sources and materials and

-- Ensure the site is frequently linked to by other credible sites.
+- Ensure the website is frequently linked to by other credible sites.

 Help users trust your brand.
 Infuse credibility throughout the website’s content.

-As a website designer, I love white space but most of the time my clients don’t and they simply want to fill it.
-White space is often regarded as a waste of valuable screen space but your visitors crave it as it gives them a chance to breathe while navigating your website.
+As a website designer, I love white space, but my clients don’t, and they want to fill it most of the time.
+White space is often regarded as a waste of valuable screen space, but your visitors crave it as it gives them a chance to breathe while navigating your website.

-When done properly, white space reduces the bounce rate on your website and in turn increases the number of time visitors spend on your site.
-In that way, it gives your brand more time to interact with the visitors and increasing the likelihood that they become paying customers.
+When done correctly, white space reduces the bounce rate on your website and, in turn, increases the number of time visitors spend on your site.
+That way, it gives your brand more time to interact with the visitors and increases the likelihood of converting the visitors into paying customers.

 Is your site’s design providing enough white space to your visitors where they can take in the website’s content without feeling overwhelmed?
 If this is the case, you need to subtlety and strategically add white space into the macro and microelements of your web design.